AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-wsl2.md

         - To learn more about the relationship between your Linux and Windows file systems, please refer to this article on [Working across Windows and Linux file systems](https://learn.microsoft.com/en-us/windows/wsl/filesystems).
         However, please be aware that for the purposes of OpenScPCA contribution, you should _only_ install files and perform analyses on the Linux file system.

-To install WSL2, take the following steps:
+To install WSL2, take the following steps.
+Throughout this process you will be prompted about whether you want to all this app to make changes to your device.
+Always click "Yes" when you see these prompts.

 1. In the Windows menu, search for the "Windows PowerShell" application.
 Open it by clicking "Run as administrator".